waifuai/quantum-circuit-optimization/README.md

 *   Investigating more advanced optimization algorithms, such as reinforcement learning.
 *   Applying these techniques to larger and more complex quantum circuits.
 *   Utilizing quantum hardware for simulation and optimization to leverage the power of real quantum devices.
-*   Improving the Trax Transformer implementation for better performance and scalability.
+*   Improving the Hugging Face Transformer implementation (e.g., exploring different architectures, generation strategies, evaluation metrics like BLEU/ROUGE).
 *   Incorporating error mitigation techniques to improve the reliability of optimized circuits on noisy quantum hardware.
 *   Investigating reinforcement learning as a method for circuit optimization.